Interview Guide for

 • 0: Not Enough Information Gathered to Evaluate

-• 3: Strong product knowledge with clear explanations
+• 3: Well-structured, engaging presentation with clear messaging

 • 0: Not Enough Information Gathered to Evaluate